-Each of our named executive officers participated in our 2019 bonus plan pursuant to which each was eligible to receive a bonus based equally on our achievement of specified sales, adjusted EBITDA, free cash flow and Company objectives, as established by the Compensation Committee.
-For 2019, target bonuses were equal to 50% of each executive's annual base salary paid in 2019.
+Each of our named executive officers participated in our 2020 bonus plan pursuant to which each was eligible to receive a bonus based equally on our achievement of specified sales, adjusted EBITDA and Company objectives, as established by the Compensation Committee.
+For 2020, target bonuses were equal to 50% of each executive's annual base salary paid in 2020.

-The actual annual cash bonuses paid for performance in 2019 are set forth in the Summary Compensation Table above in the column titled "Non-Equity Incentive Plan Compensation" and reflect achievement of 91.01% of the annual performance goals.
-We expect target bonus levels for our named executive officers to remain at 50% of base salary under our 2020 bonus plan.
+The actual annual cash bonuses paid for performance in 2020 are set forth in the Summary Compensation Table above in the column titled "Non-Equity Incentive Plan Compensation" and reflect achievement of 51.2% of the annual performance goals.
+Additionally, the Compensation Committee approved a discretionary bonus equal to 7.8% achievement of the performance goals in response to the negative impacts that the COVID-19 pandemic had on our operations.
+We expect target bonus levels for our named executive officers to remain at 50% of base salary under our 2021 bonus plan.